 Many workplaces use Kudoboards as a way to leave, read, and share gratitude for their employees.
 Simply create a Kudoboard for each team member with their name at the top, then share the thread of links for each employee.
-Then your employees can take a few minutes to leave individual messages of appreciation for each of their coworkers.
+Then your employees can take a few minutes to leave individual messages of appreciation for each of their coworkers and exemplary employee performance.
 It’s incredibly powerful.

 6. General Gratitude Kudoboard